 With some of the world's foremost teachers in ballet on staff, the School also boasts its own private junior and senior high academic program alongside its full-year residence in partnership with Mount Royal University.
-The School has grown into one of the leading training institutions in Canada with an annual enrolment of more than 500 students in its Foundation Training Program and Professional Division under the leadership of Artistic Director Edmund Stripe.
+The School has grown into one of the leading training institutions in Canada with an annual enrolment of more than 500 students in its Open Division and Professional Division under the leadership of Artistic Director Edmund Stripe.

 The School offers programs year-round and its main season runs from September to June, culminating in a year-end performance involving all students.
 The School offers two divisions to nurture and develop young dancers to their greatest individual potential.
 The Open Division emphasizes physical health, discipline, and the enjoyment and appreciation of music and dance.
 The Professional Division establishes a base on which to build a career in dance.
 Students in the Professional Division follow a more intensive and specialized training program.
 In the past seven years, there have been eight dancers who are graduates of the School who have gone on to dance professionally with Alberta Ballet and 38 others who have gone on to dance professionally in companies around the world.

 The School of Alberta Ballet has recently expanded to include a location in Edmonton, and has also launched Alberta Ballet II, Canada's newest program for emerging artists.